alvi06/introduction/README.md

 >* No anyone can work anytime.
 Except for the core team.
 ## Are there targets?
 >* No. Except for the core team.
+## What is Slack?
+>* For the functioning of the entire app we are using an application called "Slack".
+Slack is a chat room that is used for communicating and works best when you are working in teams from various places.
+It is designed with the aim to replacing Email communication which is usually the preferred primary method fpr sharing data or information.
+Also Slack integrates with multiple apps, so an entire workflow can be managed on one platform.
+To know more about slack, [click here](https://slack.com/intl/en-in/resources/using-slack/slack-tutorials)
 ## Our roadmap
 >* We are trying a parallel approach for development.
 >* Currently we are in the development of application design and documentation.